Four-acceleration

 strengths and solenoidal vectors of all the acting fields over the volume of a

-corresponding field equations, while the approximation of continuous medium is
+corresponding field equations, while approximation of continuous medium is

 often used.

-fields as well as of the mass and charge densities on the coordinates and time
+as well as of the mass and charge densities on coordinates and time are known

-for calculating the basic parameters of the system, the expressions presented
+for calculating basic parameters of the system, the expressions presented in

 1) The equation for calculating the metric:

-constant, is a certain constant, and the gauge
+is a certain constant, and gauge condition of

 2) The acceleration field equations for calculating